synectiks-code/cms-synectiks-website/src/pages/case/2021-05-17-case-study.md

 reports:
   - text: Report One
     description: >-
-      ## Business challenge
+      ### **Rpoert One**

-      Daimler Trucks North America needed to replace its fragmented and slow application development and deployment process.
+      Daimler the trcks of North America needed to replace its fragmentd and slow applicaiion process to meet.
   - text: Report Two
     description: >-
-      ## Business challenge
+      ## Report Two

-      Daimler Trucks North America needed to replace its fragmented and slow application development and deployment process.
+      By Puttind application development and revision into developnebts hands and design the application of design to ease of use for user experience.
   - text: Report Three
     description: >-
       ## Business challenge